harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > Let's get off dicks for a second.
 >
-> Yeah, so lady, yellow dress lady, we go to you for, what is your favorite sea
+> Yeah, so lady, yellow dress lady,
 >
-> animal?
+> you'll we go to you for,
 >
+> what is your favorite sea animal?
+>
 > What is the greatest sea animal that you can think of?
 >
 > You've gone blank.
 >
-> Shark.
->
 > Oh, shark.
 >
-> I was just about to say, good choice.
+> I was just about to say, good, good choice.
 >
-> Sharks, they're mean.
+> Sharks, they're mean, but you're wrong.
 >
-> But you're wrong.
+> The greatest sea animal is the Argonaut octopus.
 >
-> The greatest sea animal is the...
+> I found out about this recently.
 >
-> Oh, shark.
+> This animal is incredible.
 >
-> I was just about to say, good choice.
+> Now to explain this, I'm gonna do my David Attenborough voice
 >
-> Sharks, they're mean.
+> because when the male Argonaut octopus spots a female,
 >
-> But you're wrong.
+> he detaches his penis.
 >
-> The greatest sea animal is the...
+> It swims through the water and homes in on her vagina.
 >
-> Shark.
+> Sorry, not your vagina, madam.
 >
-> Oh, shark.
+> Sorry about that.
 >
-> I was just about to say, good choice.
+> No, I shit you not.
 >
-> Sharks, they're mean.
+> This is, in layman's terms,
 >
-> But you're wrong.
+> there is an octopus out there
 >
-> The greatest sea animal is the...
+> with a detachable, heat-seeking dick.
 >
-> Shark.
+> This thing is incredible.
 >
-> Shark.
+> Google that shit, it's real.
 >
-> argonaut octopus i found out about this recently this animal is incredible now
+> And it got me thinking, like, you know,
 >
-> to explain this i'm
+> what would happen if human beings had detachable penises?
 >
-> going to do my david attenborough voice because when the male argonaut octopus
+> That would be crazy.
 >
-> spots a female
+> This lady's going, oh, fuck.
 >
-> he detaches his penis it swims through the water and homes in on her vagina i'm
+> Yeah, I mean, you know, we'd start,
 >
-> sorry not your
+> probably we'd have, like, dick-related sports, you know?
 >
-> vagina madam i'm sorry about that uh no i should you know this is in layman's
+> You'd have, like, dick racing at the Olympics.
 >
-> terms there is an
+> You got the decathlon.
 >
-> octopus out there with a detachable heat-seeking dick this thing is incredible
+> Nike changes its slogan to just dick it.
 >
-> google that shit
+> And you'd have to learn how to deal
 >
-> it's real and it got me thinking like you know what would happen if human
+> with, like, a detachable dick.
 >
-> beings had detachable
+> Like, what if you lost your dick?
 >
-> penises that would be crazy those ladies going oh fuck yeah i mean i mean you
+> Wow, that would be crazy.
 >
-> know we'd start
+> You'd just have to hope you got an app on your phone,
 >
-> probably we'd have like dick related
+> find my penis.
 >
-> sports you know you'd have like dick racing at the olympics you got the decathlon
+> Could you borrow your friend's dick?
 >
-> nike changes its slogan to just dick it and you'd have to learn how to deal
+> I wasn't cheating, it was his dick.
 >
-> with like a
+> But I mean, you know, we talked about dick pics before.
 >
-> detachable dick like what if you lost your dick wow that would be crazy you
+> Flying dicks, that would be terrible, you know?
 >
-> just have to hope you
+> Can you imagine that would be,
 >
-> got an app on your phone find my penis could you borrow your friend's dick i
+> like, take Nadine, for example, again, you know?
 >
-> wasn't cheating it was
+> She's, it's Monday morning.
 >
-> his dick but i mean
+> She's on the way to wherever she's going,
 >
-> i mean you know we talked about dick pics before flying dicks that would be
+> just, like, hating all the great buildings around,
 >
-> terrible you know can
+> just getting stressed.
 >
-> you imagine that would be like like take nadine for example again you know she's
+> And suddenly, bam, this dick just slaps her in the face.
 >
-> it's monday
+> She, like, ducks down behind some old ladies
 >
-> morning she's on the way to wherever she's going just like hating all the great
+> just to throw it off.
 >
-> buildings around
+> She gets down, she pulls out her dick shield
 >
-> just getting stressed and suddenly bam this dick just slaps her in the face she
+> like Captain America.
 >
-> like ducks down
+> Dicks are flying all around, hitting the shield.
 >
-> behind some old ladies just to throw it off she gets down she pulls out her
+> She's like, "Oh, fuck, the tram arrives."
 >
-> dick shield like captain
+> She jumps in, she gets to wherever she is
 >
-> america dicks are flying all around hitting the shield she's like oh fuck the
+> to work or university or something.
 >
-> tram arrives she
+> And luckily, there's a sign saying,
 >
-> jumps in she gets to wherever she is to work or university or something and
+> "Please keep your penis attached during office hours."
 >
-> luckily there's a sign
+> All right, that's what I've got for you tonight.
 >
-> saying please keep your penis attached during office hours all right that's
+> You guys have been a lot of fun.
 >
-> what i've got for
+> Give it up to yourselves.
 >
-> you tonight you guys have been a lot of fun give it up to yourselves it's been
+> It's been a great night.
 >
-> a great night
+> Thank you so much.
 >
-> thank you so much i'm flying out of here
+> I'm flying out of here.
 >
-> you
+> Yes!
 >
-> yes
+> And we've made it to the end of the show tonight.
 >
-> and we've made it to the end of the show tonight thank you all so much
+> Thank you all so much.